 Our magnet schools foster higher achievement, encourage creativity, open the door to other cultures, and provide an array of educational choices that focus on the specific needs, interests, and abilities of Fayette County students.
-Students accepted to magnet programs leave their regular schools in order to study in the specialty area of their choice: Biomedical sciences (Frederick Douglass High School), International Baccalaureate Diploma Programme (Tates Creek High School), traditional programs (LTMS), individually prescribed education (Dixie), Spanish immersion (Maxwell and Bryan Station middle and high); and science, technology, engineering, arts, and math (STEAM Academy and Rise STEM Academy for Girls).
+Students accepted to magnet programs leave their regular schools in order to study in the specialty area of their choice: Biomedical sciences (Frederick Douglass High School); International Baccalaureate Diploma Programme (Tates Creek High School); traditional programs (LTMS); individually prescribed education (Dixie); Spanish immersion (Maxwell and Bryan Station middle and high); and science, technology, engineering, arts, and math (STEAM Academy and Rise STEM Academy for Girls).

-The Project Lead the Way Biomedical Science Pathway engages students in high-level critical inquiry through problem-based instruction and discovery learning.
+The Biomedical Science Pathway engages students in high-level critical inquiry through problem-based instruction and discovery learning.
 This program has entrance criteria, and only incoming ninth-graders are considered through its lottery system.
-Space is limited.

-International Baccalaureate Diploma Programme is open to all FCPS students who want to challenge themselves with a rigorous college preparatory program.
-Ninth and 10th grades offer a pre-IB advanced curriculum, and 11th and 12th grades are the IB Diploma Programme.
+The International Baccalaureate Diploma Programme offers a rigorous college preparatory program.
+Ninth and 10th graders take a pre-IB advanced curriculum, and 11th and 12th graders are in the IB Diploma Programme.

 Lexington Traditional Magnet School offers three pathways of study: STEM, Liberal Arts, & Visual and Performing Arts.
 It has entrance criteria and accepts students through a lottery draw.

 Dixie and Maxwell elementaries accept students via lottery but do not have entrance criteria.

 The Rise STEM Academy for Girls, which will eventually house grades K-8, uses a lottery and targets economically disadvantaged girls of color.

 Spanish Immersion Program continues after Maxwell Elementary.